LamNgo1911/mealsync/README.md

 MealSync uses a two-step AI process for recipe generation:

-1. **Ingredient Detection** (Optional)
+1. **Ingredient Detection/Validation** (Optional)
    - **Option A - Image Upload**: Upload a photo of your ingredients and OpenAI GPT-4o-mini Vision API analyzes the image
-   - **Option B - Text Input**: Describe your ingredients in natural language and AI extracts and normalizes them
+   - **Option B - Manual Validation**: Provide ingredients with name, quantity, and unit, and AI validates them (only metric/international units accepted)
-   - Returns a list of detected raw ingredients
+   - Returns a list of validated ingredients with metric units

 2. **Recipe Generation**
    - Provide ingredients (detected or manually entered)